If you’re looking to create a content strategy for the upcoming year, you need to plan well in advance.

 To make this work for you, you should look to see where you’re getting most of your traffic and discover ways to explore your customer’s needs, as well as their viewing and purchase history.

-The mobile commerce sector is one of the biggest opportunities for 2018, and you need to make sure you’re personalizing your content for this growing market.
+The mobile commerce sector is one of the biggest opportunities, and you need to make sure you’re personalizing your content for this growing market.

 According to research by Invesp, the mobile commerce market is expected to hit over $130 billion in 2018.